COMM 486M - Strategy and Integrated Decision Making

 - in-class activities and participation

 - no exams

-Note: COMM 486M registrants are required to attend a full-day, alumni-run workshop on either February 2, 2019 or March 15, 2019 in addition to regularly scheduled classes.
+Note: COMM 486M registrants are required to attend a full-day, alumni-run workshop on either January 25, 2020 or February 1, 2020 in addition to regularly scheduled classes.
 Registration instructions for the workshop will be provided at the start of the course.